Skip to main content

 What are nonwovens?

-While the name describes these engineered materials by what they are not, nonwovens play an important and defining role in a wide range of end-use applications.
+While the name describes these engineered materials by what they are not, make no mistake, nonwovens play an important and defining role in a wide range of end-use applications.

 “Nonwoven” is an interesting term.
 To most, the word nonwoven means “not a woven” or “not a knit,” but nonwoven fabrics are much more than what they are not.

-The actual roots of nonwovens may not be clear, but in 1942 the term “nonwoven fabrics” was coined and such fabrics were being produced in the United States.
+The actual roots of nonwovens may not be clear, but in 1942 the term “nonwoven fabrics” was coined and such fabrics were being produced in the United States of America.

 Currently, INDA, Association of the Nonwoven Fabrics Industry, defines a nonwoven as “sheet or web structures bonded together by entangling fibers or filaments (and by perforating films) mechanically, thermally or chemically.
 They are flat, porous sheets that are made directly from separate fibers or from molten plastic or plastic film.
 They are not made by weaving or knitting and do not require converting the fibers to yarn.”

-Due to their assortment of achievable characteristics, nonwoven fabrics penetrate a wide range of markets, including medical, apparel, automotive, filtration, construction, geotextiles and personal protective equipment.
+Due to their assortment of achievable characteristics, nonwoven fabrics serve various markets, including medical, apparel, automotive, filtration, construction, geotextiles and personal protective equipment.
 The flexibility of nonwoven materials in terms of function and application is why the nonwovens industry has established itself as a vibrant and growing market worldwide.